CircuitSetup/Remote/FUTABA.md

 Some of the switches on the Futaba are interconnected, such as the ones on top, right hand side (when viewed from the front).
 Check the traces of the PCBs, desoldering or cutting-off components or wire bridges might be required.
 The switches must be working independingly, otherwise proper operation might be hindered.

-Do not re-connect the wide ribbon cables to the main PCB when re-assembling the remote; other parts of the original circuit might interfere with switch operation.

 The "Fail Safe Set" button on the back makes an excellent "Calibration" button.
 Desolder the green and yellow wires, and connect your new wires to the Control Board in their place:

 ![FailSafeSet](img/fss.jpg)

+Important: Do not re-connect the wide ribbon cables to the main PCB when re-assembling the remote; other parts of the original circuit might interfere with switch operation.

 ### Wires